Take a look below at some of our most Frequently Asked Questions.

 What is the difference between a power brake master and a manual brake master?

-A power brake master will have a larger bore diameter than a manual master.
+A power brake master cylinder will normally have a larger bore diameter than a manual master cylinder.
+This is of course depending on the caliper used on the vehicle.

 Can I use a shallow hole master in a manual brake application?